-Irish painter, born and living in Dublin, Honours Degree in Fine Art, Painting from N C A D.
+Irish painter, born and living in Dublin, Honours Degree in Fine Art, Painting in N C A D 2017.

-The expressionist work speaks of the erosion of the landscape through the many causes, I liken this occurrence to the slow loss of memory through old age or illness.
-Like the eroding landscape, memories become uncertain, part remembered, changed , altered , slowly deteriorating over time sometimes changing beyond recognition .
+The expressionist work speaks of the erosion of the landscape , likened to memory loss through old age or illness.
+Like the eroding landscape that’s ever changing, memories become uncertain, part remembered, changed , altered , slowly deteriorating over time .
 I use the genre of landscape to express this theme ,using a pouring technique to begin with, followed on with knives and brushwork.
 The resulting artworks imply something familiar yet elusive, indefinite yet identifiable.
-The pouring aspect lends to other spaces, with unusual shapes , and patterns creating a sense of pareidolia.
+The pouring aspect lends to other spaces, unusual but recognisable shapes , and patterns creating a sense of pareidolia.

 The realist paintings became a more common part of my website, during the Coronavirus lockdown.
 I escaped via a virtual tour of Ireland using source materials like photographs , found images ,and memories I mainly use brushes, sponges and knives to produce these artworks.

 Ode to painting

 Painting pouring brushes knives